arasuresearch/arasu/README.md

 this will result in failure

-unfortunately Hbase thrift V1 is not supporting to create database through API Calls so we have to create it manually . to do that
+unfortunately Hbase thrift V1 Binary server is not supporting to create database through API Calls so we have to create it manually . to do that
 <pre>